nyx-space/hifitime/README.md

 ## 3.0.0
 + Backend rewritten from TwoFloat to a struct of the centuries in `i16` and nanoseconds in `u64`.
 Thanks to [@pwnorbitals](https://github.com/pwnorbitals) for proposing the idea in #[107](https://github.com/nyx-space/hifitime/issues/107) and writing the proof of concept.
 This leads to at least a 2x speed up in most calculations, cf. [this comment](https://github.com/nyx-space/hifitime/pull/107#issuecomment-1040702004).
 + Fix GPS epoch, and addition of a helper functions in `Epoch` by [@cjordan](https://github.com/cjordan)

+# Important Update on Versioning Strategy

+We want to inform our users of an important change in Hifitime's versioning approach.
+Starting with version 3.9.0, minor version updates may include changes that could potentially break backward compatibility.
+While we strive to maintain stability and minimize disruptions, this change allows us to incorporate significant improvements and adapt more swiftly to evolving user needs.
+We recommend users to carefully review the release notes for each update, even minor ones, to understand any potential impacts on their existing implementations.
+Our commitment to providing a robust and dynamic time management library remains steadfast, and we believe this change in versioning will better serve the evolving demands of our community.